Graphic Arts Certificate

 digital imaging, press operations, digital illustration, web foundations, page layout, packaging/finishing/distribution and more.

-Build on this certificate by earning an AAS degree in Graphic Arts Technology (Graphic Arts Design specialization) through additional coursework.
+Build on this certificate by earning an AAS degree in Graphic Arts Design and Technology (Graphic Arts Design specialization) through additional coursework.

 Certificate program requirements